 - Giving a short talk on key industry trends during a morning meeting

 - Writing a blog article for the company website

 Planning how you’ll share your experience shows your boss that you are committed to getting the most mileage out of these events as possible.
 Acting on those plans puts you in a great position to get support again next year.

 Use this sample letter

-I realize this is a significant funding request, and I appreciate your consideration.
-You can learn more about the event at www.phxdw.com.
+I appreciate your consideration.
+You can learn more about the events at www.phxdw.com.
 Please let me know if you have any questions or concerns.